 OK.
 So know you know that I am trans, and how to avoid a few common mistakes.
 What next?
 How awesome you choose to be about all this is up to you.
 A few of your colleagues -- of markedly different age groups -- have already set a high standard by being wonderfully inclusive.
 Some students and postdocs have blown my socks off.
 On the other hand, a surprising number of colleagues committed major blunders as well.
 So, I invite you to go ahead and impress me with your own trans inclusiveness skills.
 If you do not have any, Google is a great place to start, or you can peruse the list of links at the bottom of this page.

 Two final observations -- a couple of funnies, to help lighten the mood.
 (A) You may or may not know that UofT recruited me partly because they thought I was a woman.
 Well, I am not going to issue a 50% refund!
 I was, and still am, of an underrepresented gender.
 It turns out that they hired a bird roughly a hundred times rarer than they thought: a nonbinary transgender person.
-(B) A few months ago on twitter, an Indigenous commentator from Turtle Island asked for selfies of more appropriate headwear for fans of a certain Washington DC team that currently sports a racist name.
-I came up with the silly hat below, cobbled together from what I had on hand.
+(B) In 2015 on twitter, an Indigenous commentator from Turtle Island asked for selfies of more appropriate headwear for fans of a certain Washington DC team that currently sports a racist name.
+I came up with the silly hat below, cobbled together from what was on hand.
 I am showing you the picture because it communicates my true smile, one that has not appeared in photographs for decades.
 Here's to being ourselves.
 Cheers.

 There are many good educational resources about trans and gender nonconforming people available online.
 Here are a few.